warriorstar-orion/avulto/docs/source/api/primitives.rst

       Returns whether we are a child of *path*.
 If *strict* is :const:`True`, a path will not count as a child of itself.

+.. class:: SourceLoc

+   :class:`SourceLoc` contains source file information about types, procs, and vars.
+This is useful for tasks like linters which want to show line and column-level information about a finding.

+   .. property:: file_path
+      :type: pathlib.Path

+      The file path of the source location.

+   .. property:: line
+      :type: int

+      The line number.

+   .. property:: column
+      :type: int

+      The column number.

 .. class:: Coord3